mattermost/mattermost-developer-documentation/site/content/extend/plugins/community_process.md

 Steps involved:

-- Create a one paragraph summary of the integration
+- Create a one paragraph summary of the integration.
-- Document the main use cases into bullet form
+- Document the main use cases into bullet form.
 - Review the primary use cases and run through them to ensure they are complete, clear, and functional.
-- Ensure there is documentation to support the plugin (may include having sufficient helper text in the plugin)
+- Ensure there is documentation to support the plugin. (may include having sufficient helper text in the plugin)
-- Consider if there are any communication to other teams or users required as part of the rollout to our community server
+- Consider if there are any communication to other teams or users required as part of the rollout to our community server.